-The stock market is ending 2020 in record territory, even as virus surges and millions go hungry
+The stock market is ending 2020 in record territory, even as the virus surges and millions go hungry

 “Fed Chair Powell has been quite explicit that interest rates will stay close to zero for another three years.
 That dwarfs everything else in importance,” said Greg Valliere, chief U.S. policy strategist for AGF Investments.

-The Fed’s actions triggered a home buying boom that sent prices to record highs.
+The Fed’s actions triggered a home-buying boom that sent prices to record highs.

 Congress also has acted aggressively, approving $3.5 trillion in emergency relief and stimulus measures this year, the largest action in the face of a recession in U.S. history and one of the biggest aid packages in the world this year.